-With summer around the corner, it’s time for projects that keep the minds and hands of your kiddos busy.
-Bonus points if the projects keeps them outside!
-One of the best ways to keep little ones engaged this summer is with a hands-on DIY project.
+Here’s a project that keep the minds and hands of your kiddos busy!
 Building a DIY wind chime is an easy way to pass the afternoon and will provide hours of fun.

 Set your children to scouring the basement, backyard and garage for this fun DIY that channels the excitement of sound!
 And when all else fails, come visit us at The RE Store for low-cost supplies.
 This simple project requires little or no tool usage, depending on materials.